ARTICLE OVERVIEW

 “Timshel”: The Word of Education

-The word appears in a key scene in which Lee reflects on the biblical story of Cain and Abel.
+The word appears in a key scene in which Lee reflects on the biblical story of Cain and Abel — specifically on Genesis 4:7, where God speaks to Cain about sin.
 Rather than interpreting God’s words as a command or a prediction, Lee insists they express possibility: human beings may choose.
 Not must.
 Not will.
 May.

-The narrative converges in the final scene.
+The narrative converges in its final scene.
 After Aron’s death and the family’s collapse, Cal is crushed by guilt.
-The risk is not just suffering, but despair: believing that committed evil defines who one is forever.
+The risk is not just suffering, but despair — the belief that committed evil defines who one is forever.

-Freeing someone from guilt does not deny evil, but restores the possibility of choice.
-It is a profoundly educational act: recognizing responsibility without destroying hope.
+Freeing someone from guilt does not deny evil.
+It restores the possibility of choice.
+This is a profoundly educational act: recognizing responsibility without destroying hope.

 Why East of Eden by John Steinbeck Speaks to Teachers